Alignak-monitoring/alignak/doc/source/05_thebasics/notifications.rst

 The fourth host or service filter that must be passed is the time period test.
 Each host and service definition has a "notification_period" option that specifies which time period contains valid notification times for the host or service.
 If the time that the notification is being made does not fall within a valid time range in the specified time period, no one gets contacted.
 If it falls within a valid time range, the notification gets passed to the next filter...

-If the time period filter is not passed, Shinken will reschedule the next notification for the host or service (if its in a non-OK state) for the next valid time present in the time period.
+If the time period filter is not passed, Alignak will reschedule the next notification for the host or service (if its in a non-OK state) for the next valid time present in the time period.
 This helps ensure that contacts are notified of problems as soon as possible when the next valid time in time period arrives.

 The last set of host or service filters is conditional upon two things: (1) a notification was already sent out about a problem with the host or service at some point in the past and (2) the host or service has remained in the same non-OK state that it was when the last notification went out.
-If these two criteria are met, then Shinken will check and make sure the time that has passed since the last notification went out either meets or exceeds the value specified by the "notification_interval" option in the host or service definition.
+If these two criteria are met, then Alignak will check and make sure the time that has passed since the last notification went out either meets or exceeds the value specified by the "notification_interval" option in the host or service definition.
 If not enough time has passed since the last notification, no one gets contacted.
 If either enough time has passed since the last notification or the two criteria for this filter were not met, the notification will be sent out!
 Whether or not it actually is sent to individual contacts is up to another set of filters...

 Contact Filters:
 =================

-At this point the notification has passed the program mode filter and all host or service filters and Shinken starts to notify :ref:`all the people it should <configobjects/contact>`.
+At this point the notification has passed the program mode filter and all host or service filters and Alignak starts to notify :ref:`all the people it should <configobjects/contact>`.
 Does this mean that each contact is going to receive the notification?
 No!
 Each contact has their own set of filters that the notification must pass before they receive it.

 Contact filters are specific to each contact and do not affect whether or not other contacts receive notifications.